stephengold/Minie/README.md

 To simulate physics in real time, with modest CPUs, it's vital to keep the physics simple:

- + Use approximate shapes (such as boxes and capsules) wherever possible.
+ + Use very simple collision shapes (such as boxes, capsules, and spheres) wherever possible.
  + Minimize the number of collision objects by merging static objects together and simulating only the most relevant moving objects.
+ + Minimize the number of nodes in each soft body.

 ### Scaling the world

 For a physics simulation, it might seem natural to choose kilograms and meters as the units of mass and distance, respectively.
-However, there are some considerations.
+However, this is not a requirement, and for many games, MKS units are not the best choice.

 Bullet documentation recommends that dynamic bodies have masses as close as possible to 1.